 Great Highway Restrooms

-The proposed renovation work includes the following improvements to both the Judah and Taraval locations.
-Each restroom building is identical so the improvements identified below will be implemented at each site.
+The renovation work included the following improvements to both the Judah and Taraval locations.
+Each restroom building is identical and the improvements identified below were implemented at each site:

 - Americans with Disabilities Act (ADA) improvements to interior and exterior spaces

 - Installation of new protective fencing on the roof parapet to prevent roof access

 - Installation of new restroom furnishing and fixtures

 - Installation of a sand foot wash station

 - Minor landscape and irrigation improvements